AlexBeesonWarwick/OfflineRLConstrainedEnsemble/README.md

 ## Computational efficiency
 We provide examples of calculating computation time for 10,000 gradient updates for TD3-BC-N and SAC-BC-N.  Other algorithms can be tested by simply amending the import

+## Feedback
-If you experience any problems, please raise an issue or pull request.
+If you experience any problems or have any queries, please raise an issue or pull request.